50 Dogs, One Pack, One Purpose

 The Day of the Walk: Movement, Focus, and Flow

-When the day arrived, there was a sense of anticipation in the air.
+When the day arrived, there was a sense of anticipation — but also preparation.

 Dogs gathered.
 Handlers checked in.
-Leashes were adjusted and held with intention.
-What could have felt chaotic instead began to settle into rhythm.
+Leashes were fitted and adjusted.
+What could have been overwhelming instead moved with intention.

-As the group set off, the energy shifted — from preparation to motion, from individual movement to something unified.
+As the group set off, everything shifted into motion — individual dogs becoming part of something unified.

 Collage of Brian McNiel walking 50 dogs together over a 1 km route, capturing movement and connection, with text about life with dogs and daily purpose.